atmguille/Rask-Webserver/readme.md

 ```
 ### Customizing the server

-The user could set the value of some variables if wanted, editing `rask.conf` in `files` directory.
+The user can customize the value of some variables if wanted, editing `files/rask.conf`.
+Note that you should edit this file before installing the server.
+Otherwise, you should edit the file `/etc/rask/rask.conf` instead.
 These are those variables:

 - **signature**: name of the server.
 - **base_path**: path where the available server files are located.